dask/dask-gateway/docs/source/cluster-options.rst

 --------------------

+Options are exposed to the user by setting :data:`c.Backend.cluster_options`.
+This configuration field takes
+either:

-Options are exposed to the user by setting :data:`c.DaskGateway.cluster_manager_options`.
-This configuration field takes a :class:`dask_gateway_server.options.Options` object, which describes what options are exposed to end users, and how the gateway server should interpret those options.
+- a :class:`dask_gateway_server.options.Options` object, which describes what options are exposed to end users, and how the gateway server should interpret those options.
+This covers static configuration options that do not need to change depending on information about a particular user

+- a function which returns a :class:`dask_gateway_server.options.Options` object when called.
+This covers more dynamic configuration options that depend on a user's permissions or groups they are a member of.

 .. autosummary:: ~dask_gateway_server.options.Options